electronicayciencia/verilog-vga/1-patterns/README.md

 # Patterns

-This is to understand main signals.
+Basic projecto to understand main LCD signals.
-So we set up timings and show some patterns in the screen.
+Set up timings and show some color or patterns in the screen.